JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 9 Notes.md

 $$
 J(x,\theta) = \dfrac{1}{2} \displaystyle \sum_{(i,j):r(i,j)=1}((\theta^{(j)})^Tx^{(i)} - y^{(i,j)})^2 + \dfrac{\lambda}{2}\sum_{i=1}^{n_m} \sum_{k=1}^{n} (x_k^{(i)})^2 + \dfrac{\lambda}{2}\sum_{j=1}^{n_u} \sum_{k=1}^{n} (\theta_k^{(j)})^2
 $$
-It looks very complicated, but we've only combined the cost function for theta and the cost function for x.
+It looks very complicated, but we've only combined the cost function for theta and the cost function for $x$.

-Because the algorithm can learn them itself, the bias units where x0=1 have been removed, therefore x∈ℝn and θ∈ℝn.
+**NOTE:** Because the algorithm can learn them itself, the bias units where $x_0=1$ have been removed, therefore $x∈ℝ^n$ and $θ∈ℝ^n$.
+This is possible because the algorithm is learning all its features, so if a feature equal to 1 is required the algorithm will produce it.

-These are the steps in the algorithm:
+**These are the steps in the algorithm:**

 1. Initialize $x^{(i)},...,x^{(n_m)},\theta^{(1)},...,\theta^{(n_u)}$ to small random values.
 This serves to break symmetry and ensures that the algorithm learns features $x^{(i)},...,x^{(n_m)}$ that are different from each other.